-You have the right to request access to information and files pertaining to you.
-You also have the right to request that information pertaining to you be removed from Northeastern University systems and files.
-You may exercise these rights by contacting the office below that is most appropriate to your role at the University.
+You have the right to request access to and removal of information and records pertaining to you stored in Northeastern University systems.
+You may exercise these rights by contacting the appropriate office.
 We require that such requests be made in writing and include the following information:

-Applicants may Contact the Office of Undergraduate Admissions:
+Applicants for Undergraduate programs may contact the Office of Undergraduate Admissions:

 150 Richards Hall, 360 Huntington Avenue, Boston, MA 02115